FMCG players want Budget to focus on rural wages, job creation

 By PTI | Published: 22nd January 2018 01:19 PM |

-New Delhi, Jan 22 (PTI) Ahead of the Budget, FMCG players have pitched for policies that focus on rural markets to reverse slide in wages, create more jobs and reduction in personal tax slabs to give more purchasing power to consumers.
+NEW DELHI: Ahead of the Budget, FMCG players have pitched for policies that focus on rural markets to reverse a slide in wages, create more jobs and reduction in personal tax slabs to give more purchasing power to consumers.

 Besides, the industry has sought incentives for setting up warehousing and cold chain facilities and efforts to increase Foreign Direct Investment (FDI) in the sector.